Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning: Preliminary

-Furthermore, Figure~\ref{fig:Analysis_CKA} illustrates that the CKA similarity among the deeper layers consistently decreases compared to the shallower layers, with a noticeable decline highlighted in the gray area.
-Generally, we find two intriguing observations from Table~\ref{tab:acc_train_loss_case} and Figure~\ref{fig:Analysis_CKA}: (i) The deeper layers or stages have lower CKA similarities than the shallow layers. (ii) The settings with higher accuracy also obtain higher CKA similarities in the deeper layers or stages.
+(i) The deeper layers or stages have lower CKA similarities than the shallow layers. (ii) The settings with higher accuracy also obtain higher CKA similarities in the deeper layers or stages. (iii) The CKA similarity is positively related to the accuracy of clients, as shown in Figure~\ref{fig:Analysis_CKA_acc_relation}.
 These observations indicate that increasing the similarity of deeper layers can serve as a viable approach to improving client performance.
-Considering that shallower layers exhibit higher similarity, a potential direction emerges: \textbf{to improve the CKA similarity in deeper layers according to the knowledge from the shallower layers.}
+Considering that shallower layers exhibit higher similarity, a potential direction emerges: to improve the CKA similarity in deeper layers according to the knowledge from the shallower layers.